God's Message to America

 Talking to six or seven pastors a day, five days a week, all across the United States, gave Ron a view of the American church that was unlike anything he had ever experienced.
 That opened his eyes to the condition of the Church, and kindled a desire to see believers step into their true role and step out of the church to bring God’s love to a hurting world.

-Ron is also a writer, and has co-written or edited a number of books, one of which has been made into a documentary and is airing on TBN.
+Ron is also a writer, and has co-written or edited a number of books, one of which has been made into a documentary that aired on TBN.

 He and Linda have two children and three grandchildren (who Linda loves to babysit), and make their home in Minnesota.